🌲 Front Range Plant FinderPlant finder

 Is Dalmatian Daisy good for the Colorado Front Range?

-Yes.
-Dalmatian Daisy is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, Dalmatian Daisy is a well-suited perennial for Colorado's Front Range.

 How big does Dalmatian Daisy get?